1985 Rous Cup

 The 1985 Rous Cup was the first staging of the Rous Cup international football competition, initially established to continue the then-traditional annual game between rivals England and Scotland following the demise of the British Home Championship.

-The cup was won by Scotland, who defeated England 1–0 in the match played on 25 May 1985.
+Scotland won the cup by beating England 1–0 in the match played on 25 May 1985.
 Richard Gough scored the only goal of the game, a header in the 69th minute.
 This was to be the only time they lifted the Rous Cup during its five-year existence.